-Some financial experts say you should keep an emergency fund with enough cash to cover three to six months of expenses.
-For most people, that can add up to an intimidating number that can discourage even the best-intentioned saver.
+Having some extra funds available for emergencies is an essential component of your overall financial well-being, with enough cash to cover three to six months of expenses being a common recommendation.
+For many people, though, that can add up to an intimidating number — and can discourage even the best-intentioned saver.

-Don’t give up before you start!
-This game is mostly psychological and you can win it.
-The fact is, even if you’re starting from zero, regularly setting money aside — even in small amounts — will eventually get you to your goal.
-It just takes time and consistency.
+But don’t give up before you start!
+The game of saving is mostly psychological — and you can win it.
+Even if you’re starting from zero, regularly setting money aside — even in small amounts — will eventually get you to your goal.
+It just takes time and a little discipline.

 If you’re ready to begin — and especially if you think you can’t — here are five suggestions that might make building your emergency fund easier.

-1. Set many smaller savings goals, rather than one large one.
+1. Set several smaller savings goals, rather than one large one

 Set yourself up for success from the start.
-Rather than shooting for three months’ worth of expenses, shoot for one month.
+Rather than shooting for three months’ worth of expenses right away, shoot for one month.
 Or two weeks.
 Whatever it takes to make your first goal seem doable.

-Reaching that first goal quickly can give you the positive motivation to keep going.
-Set your second goal higher and the third, higher still.
-By then, saving will have become a habit and the positive motivation you’re building by reaching the smaller goals will help propel you toward larger ones.
+Reaching that first goal can give you the motivation to keep going.
+Set your second goal higher — and the third even higher.
+By then, saving will have become a habit, and the positive motivation you’re building by reaching the smaller goals will help propel you toward larger ones.

 Set your initial contribution level at a relatively small amount.
-That will ensure you don’t stress your cash flow, thus making it too easy to rationalize abandoning your savings strategy.
+That will ensure you don’t stress your cash flow, making it too easy for you to rationalize abandoning your savings routine.

-Find one thing in your life you can live without — one less impulse mocha, new pair of shoes, or dinner out each month.
-Choose that amount — whether it’s $50 or $5 — and commit to saving it at regular intervals — per month, per week or per paycheck.
-The key is that it needs to become a habit, not a recurring conscientious struggle.
+Choose that amount — whether it’s $5 or $100 — and commit to saving it at regular intervals: per month, per week, or per paycheck.
+The key is that it needs to become a habit, not a recurring struggle.